by Premier Hospitals | October 31, 2019 |

 Beta-blockers are used to maintain a regular heartbeat.
 Cardiac catheterization, Open-heart surgery and hybrid procedure that uses both surgical and catheter-based techniques are surgical procedures performed to treat ventricular septal defects.

 It might be scary when your child is diagnosed with any heart condition at the time of birth.
-Yet, there is no need to worry since medical therapy has improved by leaps and bounds and
+Yet, there is no need to worry since medical therapy has improved by leaps and bounds and our pediatricians at Premier Hospital will help ensure that you get the right guidance and the most effective treatment to cure them.
+For more information, please book an appointment and meet our doctors.

 About Premier Hospital:

-Dr Mahesh Marda and when it was first established, was only a small, 30-bed hospital facility.
+Since the inception of Premier Hospital in 1991 till today, we have grown to unprecedented levels, due to our excellence in medical sciences and healthcare.
+Premier Hospital is the creation of Dr Mahesh Marda and when it was first established, was only a small, 30-bed hospital facility.
 Back then, we provided only secondary care to patients, but that certainly has changed in the present landscape.